hammerlink/HammerGnuBlog/fm-stream/readme.md

 The issue might be that the WAV files cannot use a multiply const since the values are fixed?
 To investigate

+After consulting ChatGPT it suggested that I should check the FM transmittion strength.

+Or the format of the WAV signal could be bad.
+It might be intresting to record my own WAV file to check this out.

+I discovered the mistake.
+I was using the wrong variable ID in the multiply const block.
+Therefor the volume never changed.
+You need to use the ID of the QT GUI Range slider instead of the variable name.
+Silly mistake.